ROKT-CIS-194/cis-194-homework/README.md

 ```

 assuming cabal and ghc are installed correctly.
 If you have any problems getting that far hit me (Ben) up for help :)

+## Resources
+The lectures make reference to various chapters in the book Real World Haskell, which is available [free,
+online](http://book.realworldhaskell.org/).
+There are also links in the lectures themselves.
+Stephen Diehl's page [What I Wish I Knew When Learning Haskell](http://dev.stephendiehl.com/hask/) covers a huge range of topics, a lot of them practical and is very useful.
+Chris Allen's [Learn Haskell](https://github.com/bitemyapp/learnhaskell) is also very extensive and has a lot of excellent links.